shashank136/Secure-and-random-Password-Generator/README.md

 ```

 Add the above code to your manifest.json file.
 Here you can request for range of permission from the user.

+## Configuring Google firebase for the project

+1) Create a google account and log into google firebase.
+2) Follow the instruction to create firestone database.[firestone](https://firebase.google.com/docs/firestore/quickstart?authuser=0).
+3) Keep in mind you need to start in test mode.